JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ## 2.4 - Informational issues

-- In `thUSDSwap.swapUSDC()`, the calculation `thAmount = usdcAmount * SCALING_FACTOR;` is done twice, and I don't see any reason why doing that.
-I believe the line is simply duplicated by mistake and can be removed.
+- In `thUSDSwap.swapUSDC()`, the variable `thAmount` is declared twice using the same expression, while none of the factors differ between the two declarations: `thAmount = usdcAmount * SCALING_FACTOR;`.
+The second declaration can therefore be removed.

 - In `TRWA`, the error TradingNotOpen() is not used.
 It can be removed.